-The cruise control lever is located on the tractor dash panel, below the steering wheel.
+The cruise control lever is located on the tractor dash

+panel, below the steering wheel.
 Push the cruise control lever downward while traveling forward at a desired speed.
 While holding the lever down, release pressure from the drive pedal.

 This will engage the cruise control and allow the tractor to remain at that speed without applying pressure to the drive pedal.
-Press the brake
+Depress the brake pedal or the drive pedal to deactivate cruise control.
+Refer to page 17 for detailed instructions regarding cruise control.

-NOTE: Cruise control cannot be engaged at the tractor's fastest ground speed.
+NOTE: Cruise control can NOT be engaged at the tractor's fastest ground speed.
 If the operator should attempt to do so, the tractor will automatically decelerate to the fastest optimal mowing ground speed.